 With some 900 students in grades seventh through 12, the Stivers School for the Arts is a magnet school in the Dayton Public Schools district.
 In 1908, the school began operations, but its haunted history seems to stem from a mysterious murder that occurred in the school’s basement pool in the 1920s.

-According to the online magazine Dayton Most Metro, an instructor named Mary Tyler was found dead in the pool with a locket in one hand and a broken pointer in the other.
-At the time of her death, the teacher had reportedly been involved with a senior student.
-After her body was found, he disappeared and was never seen again.
+According to the online magazine Dayton Most Metro, an instructor name Mary Tyler find dead in the pool with a locket in one hand and a broken pointer in the other.
+At the time of her death, the teacher reportedly involves with a senior student.
+After her body finds, he disappears and never sees again.

 It was reported Tyler’s ghostly figure levitating in the abandoned pool and floating about the lower levels and the network of tunnels buried underneath the school, banging on pipes and wailing loudly wherever she goes,” reported the ghostly figure of Tyler levitating in the abandoned pool and floating about the lower levels and the network of tunnels buried under the school, banging on pipes and wailing loudly wherever she goes.

 Officials believe that, according to writer Julianne Heisler, the unnamed student tore his picture out of the teacher’s locket so that no one would suspect him.
 Eventually, the school covered the pool, creating a classroom on top of it.
-Heisler said a trapdoor still leads down into the pool, which is now used for storage, but it seems that Mary Tyler never left.
+Heisler says a trapdoor still leads down into the pool, which now uses for storage, but it seems that Mary Tyler never left.

 The House of Wills